ubilabs/google-maps-react-hooks/examples/multiple-google-maps/README.md

 An example can be found in `.env.example`.

+**NOTE FOR WINDOWS USERS**:
+We are using [cross-env](https://github.com/kentcdodds/cross-env) for environment variables to work on all platforms.
+There is an issue that `npm` uses `cmd` by default.
+The workaround is to add `script-shell` to `powershell` in your `.npmrc`.
+Please follow [this setup](https://github.com/kentcdodds/cross-env/issues/192#issuecomment-513341729) to make it work.

 ## Output

 The project will start at [localhost:1234](http://localhost:1234) and show multiple Google Map instances.